Techno-coder/example_os/tutorials/stack_trace.md

 ```

 ### Isn't this an infinite loop?
-That's right, this loop is going to continue forever, until it hits an
+That's right, this loop is going to continue forever, until it dereferences an
-invalid memory address.
-This is because we don't know when the stack ends.
+invalid memory address (and makes the processor throw a fault).
+This is
-There's a simple solution to this: before we enter the kernel
+because we don't know when the stack ends.
+There's a simple solution to this:
-function, set the return address to zero, and then stop looping when
+before we enter the kernel function, set the return address to zero, and then
-reaching a return address that is equal to zero.
+stop looping when reaching a return address that is equal to zero.

 Here's the relevant file in exampleOS: [boot_entry.asm](https://github.com/Techno-coder/example_os/blob/15a208f51768b3765154d59225f4a6427a22d0ce/kernel/assembly/boot_entry.asm#L72),
 specifically, these two lines: